Angela Holt (Mindwell Therapy) PGDip, MBACP

 It may feel like a weakness to disclose vulnerability, but it actually takes courage to ask for help to deal with the issues that you face.

-Talking to friends and family may be difficult, as no matter how supportive or well-intended, they may offer advice based on their own views, experiences of life and expectations of the person you’re ‘supposed’ to be.
-In therapy, you can be accepted as yourself and express your true thoughts and emotions without judgement and be empowered to make any changes you want.
+Talking to friends and family may be difficult, as no matter how supportive or well-intended, they may offer advice based on their own views, experiences of life and expectations of what you 'should' do.
+In therapy, you can be accepted as yourself and express your true thoughts and emotions without judgement and be empowered to make any changes you want in your own life or with your partner in a relationship.

 Whatever is concerning you, your therapist will respect and accept your perspective, and help you work through the problem to help you understand it and make changes in your life that are right for you.